elliotjreed/elliotjreed/cv.md

 - Migrated infrastructure from traditional server architecture to automated container-based builds via Continuous Integration, resulting in a ~70% cost saving;
 - Implemented a fraud detection system, resulting in a ~98% reduction in fraudulent activity;
 - Refactored and separated internal systems, upgrading from PHP 5.6 on a custom-built backend to PHP 7.0 (now 8.1) on Symfony resulting in a significant increase in development velocity;
-- Upgraded the primary website from Symfony 2.3 with jQuery on PHP 5.6 to Symfony 6.0 on PHP 8.1 and React JS and SASS.
+- Upgraded the primary website from Symfony 2.3 with jQuery on PHP 5.6 to Symfony 6.0 on PHP 8.1 and React JS and SASS;
+- Developed a product personalisation section in React for user-uploaded photographs, with image moderation via AWS Rekognition API, and in-house printing;
+- Implemented a stock management system to facilitate lean business practices for fast-moving perishable stock;
+- Currently refactoring the primary website to become an SPA on React 18.

 ### **IT Manager**, Universal Textiles (TA: Pertemba) _2015 - 2017_

 Responsible for managing a team of developers integrating third-party partners and e-commerce platforms active in over 30 countries and 8 languages.

-- Optimised warehouse operations through the implementation of a fluid stock system;
 - Migrated legacy code to object-oriented design on the Slim framework;
 - Integrated third-party APIs from suppliers and e-commerce platforms;
-- Implemented a Scrum-based approach to workload management.
+- Implemented a Scrum-based approach to workload management;
+- Optimised warehouse operations through the implementation of a fluid stock system;
+- Vistited and hosted prospective clients to explain potential future integrations.

 ### **E-Commerce & IT Manager (Director)**, Polyverse _2012 - 2015_